 Please see the training timetable on this page.

 All sessions are taught in the cricket schools, at Iffley Road sports centre.
 Kit is provided for intermediates, but it is not guaranteed that at any time sufficient electric kit will be available, so it is good to have your own (it's also nice to have kit which you can wash yourself).

 There is free fencing on Thursdays for intermediates and above, in all three weapons, from 8.30 to 10.30pm, which also provides a good chance to fence with the advanced fencers and learn from them.
 These frequently run through the vacations, although it can be advisable in the vacation to check in advance someone will be fencing your weapon.

-Coached group saber and foil intermediate sessions also take place, 45-minute in length, each week in term, scheduled at the beginning of each time.
+Coached group sabre and foil intermediate sessions also take place, 45-minute in length, each week in term, scheduled at the beginning of each term.
+There is also a combined sabre and foil intermediate session which takes place on Saturday mornings.
 They are included in intermediate membership.
-To keep up to date with them you should be on the club mailing list, or mail the intermediates' secretary if you have any questions.
+To keep up to date with them you should be on the club mailing list, or email the intermediates' secretary if you have any questions.

 We encourage our newly intermediate fencers to attend the Warwick novice competition (usually at the start of Michaelmas).
 This is an especially good competition for gaining confidence and can be extremely enjoyable.
 There is always a range of experience of fencers, from nearly complete beginners to those with two years experience.
 To compete you must have been fencing for under two years, and have BFA membership.

 There are also a plethora of other competions, and the club will endeavour to help with your fencing throughout your time at Oxford so if you have any questions, such as whether a competition is suitable for your experience level, please contact the intermediate secretary, or any other committee member as required.